 A pool shade cover will transform your pool with color and style while providing valuable shade from the intense summer sun.
 A strategically placed sun sail, umbrella or pergola will provide shade for anyone swimming in the pool or lounging on the poolside deck.
 In addition to providing relief from the sun, shades lower the temperature around the pool so it can be enjoyed on even the hottest summer days.
 There's nothing better than being able to relax poolside in comfort and a shade structure can achieve that with a bit of planning.

 If you've ever gone for a swim or lounged poolside only to cut it short because it was just too hot or you were worried about harmful UV exposure, a pool shade cover is something worth considering.
 If you have children you can also take comfort knowing that you are limiting their exposure to the sun while providing a much more enjoyable pool environment.
-With all the pool shade cover designs and options on the market today there is something that will work perfectly with your pool.
+With all the pool shade cover designs and options on the market today there is something that will work perfectly with your pool deck design plan.

 If your goal is to provide shade for the pool and patio, keep the pool area temperature lower during the day or just to add some color to the backyard there is literally something for every situation.
 We'll go over each type of pool shade cover including benefits, installation process and cost and even go over how they compare to each other.